oakleyaidan21/KalimbaLibre/README.md

 ## TO-DO

-1. - [x] Align noteHolder so that it starts from the bottom of the holder div
+- [x] Align noteHolder so that it starts from the bottom of the holder div

-2. - [ ]Make function to highlight totalNotes going up the holder
+- [ ] Make function to highlight totalNotes going up the holder

-3. Actually nail down a midi player to use going forward

-4. Start skeleton of the config page to place variables (like note names, tempo, etc) in their repsective places
+- [x] Actually nail down a midi player to use going forward ~~Start skeleton of the config page to place variables (like note names, tempo, etc) in their repsective places~~ no longer using config page

-5. Refactor components for better reusability
+- [ ] Refactor components for better reusability

-6. Everything else! :^)
+- [ ] Everything else! :^)